object-Object/HexBug/README.md

 1. Clone this repo, including submodules: `git clone --recurse-submodules <url>`
 2. Optionally, set up a venv and enter it
 3. Install deps: `pip install -r requirements.txt`
+4. Install [hexnumgen](https://github.com/object-Object/hexnumgen-rs) by building a wheel for your system (see the README) and running `pip install path/to/wheel`
-4. Create a file named `.env` following this template:
+5. Create a file named `.env` following this template:

     ```env
     TOKEN="your-bot-token"
     ```

-5. Run the bot: `python main.py`
+6. Run the bot: `python main.py`

 ## Scraping web book types